wpilibsuite/frc-docs/source/docs/contributing/frc-docs/build-instructions.rst

 Install the missing MikTex packages by navigating to the frc-docs directory, then running the following command from Powershell: ``mpm --verbose --require=@miktex-packages.txt``

+Lastly, you need to install ``rsvg-convert`` by running the ``scripts/install-rsvg-convert.ps1`` script in powershell.
+This requires administrator access.

 Linux (Ubuntu)
 ^^^^^^^^^^^^^^